DCA (dichloroacetate sodium) treatment for cancer

 In the US, Canada and most of Europe, DCA is prescribed by a doctor.
 It is discouraged to obtain DCA from any other means, as some types of DCA are not suitable for human consumption.

-Due to the fact that DCA is a simple compound and very inexpensive, there has been virtually no interest from the large pharmaceutical companies.
 No one owns the rights to DCA.
 The research done so far has been funded largely by a generous public.
 Further studies are in the works, and results look very promising.